BenjaminGrelk/our-place/README.md

 [https://our-place.grelk.tech](https://our-place.grelk.tech).

-If you would like to run this project locally, you may clone this repository, install php and myswl, and run the following commands in the root directory of the project:
+If you would like to run this project locally, you may clone this repository, install php and mysql, and run the following commands in the root directory of the project:

 Install dependencies: